Accretion-Driven Turbulence in the Circumgalactic Medium: Hydrodynamic Simulations -- Results

 In section~\ref{sec:turb} we argued based on \cite{Robertson12} that accretion flows drive turbulence due to the transfer of energy from the mean flow to the turbulent flow.
 In this subsection we explore how this process manifests in our CGM simulations.

-The top panel of Figure~\ref{fig:sigma_t_time} plots the turbulent velocity profile versus simulation time $t$ in the $10^{11.5}\,\mathrm M_{\odot}$, $z=1$ simulation (the simulation in the center panels of Fig.~\ref{fig:sim_img}).
-The value of $\sigmat$ is calculated using eqn.~(\ref{eq:sigma_t}) on spherical radial shells spanning CGM radii of $0.05-2\Rvir$ with relative width of $\delta r/r=0.07$.
+The top panel of Figure~\ref{fig:sigma_t_time} plots the turbulent velocity profile versus simulation time $t$ in the $10^{11.5}\,\mathrm M_{\odot}$, $z=1$ simulation (`m115z1', the simulation in the center panels of Fig.~\ref{fig:sim_img}).
+The value of $\sigmat$ is calculated using eqn.~(\ref{eq:sigma_t}) on spherical radial shells spanning CGM radii of $0.05-2\Rvir$ with a relative width of $\delta r/r=0.07$.
 The panel shows ten different simulation times, from the initial conditions ($t=0$, yellow) to $t=7\,\mathrm{Gyr}$ (purple), while the horizontal gray line marks $V_\mathrm{c}$.
 Note that $\sigmat$ in the initial condition equals $\sigma_{\rm t,0}=23\kms$ only at large radii, due to the large scale of turbulence in the initial conditions (see Table~\ref{tab:sims_table}).
 The panel shows that within the first two Gyr, the turbulent velocity increases from the initial value of $\approx10\kms$ to $\sigmat\approx100\kms\approx\vc$ at radii within the sonic radius of $\approx30\,{\rm kpc}$.
-We emphasize that that our simulations do not have explicit turbulence driving so this increase is due to turbulence `heating' by the inflow.
 At larger radii beyond the sonic radius $\sigmat$ reaches a maximum value which decreases with radius.
+We emphasize that our simulations do not have explicit turbulence driving, so the only source of turbulent energy is the gravitational energy released in the inflow.
 After $\sim3\,{\rm Gyr}$ the radial profile of $\sigmat$ remains constant with time, suggesting that the turbulent inflow is quasi-steady.